tisnik/8bit-fame/TurboBASIC.md

 ```

-Plot of `ABS` function with storing the image into BMP format:
+Plot of `ABS` function with storing the image into BMP format.

+---
+**NOTE**

+Image with the plotted function having resolution 320x192 pixels with 1 bit per
+pixel is stored into the standard BMP format onto the file "H:ABS.BMP" (i.e. is
+is useable in emulators).

+---

 ```basic
 1 ------------------------------